 One of the things my clients struggle with most is putting a name to their personal design style.
 Why does this matter?
 Having a clear vision of your personal style before beginning a project will result in a smoother process.
 It’s easier to Google “Farmhouse Chic kitchen” and get inspiration instantly rather than having to scroll through thousands of generic “kitchen inspiration” photos.

-Every month I’ll be delving deeper into each design style to bring you a comprehensive guide including details about furniture, patterns, colors, and where to shop to get the look you want.
+Every month I’ll be delving deeper into each design style to bring you a comprehensive guide that includes details about furniture, patterns, colors, and where to shop to get the look you want.

-Traditional design is exactly that: the traditional, timeless designs of the 18th and 19th centuries.
+Traditional design is exactly that: the traditional, timeless designs of centuries past.
 Under the “Traditional” umbrella comes everything from Victorian to Edwardian to Colonial.
-While each of these individual styles has aspects that differentiate them from the others, there are a few aspects they all feature.
-This includes large wooden furniture pieces, patterns like florals and stripes, rich drapery, and muted colors palettes.
+While each of these individual styles has features that differentiate them from the others, there are a few aspects they all include.
+This includes grand architecture, large wooden furniture pieces, classic patterns like florals and stripes, rich drapery, and muted colors palettes.

 Contemporary design refers to what is popular right now.
-The current style of Contemporary began in near the start of the 21st century and has continued to develop to today.
-Contemporary design can be spotted by clean lines, soft neutrals accented with bold colors, plenty of polished metal accents, and woods that are either dark such as an espresso finish or light such as maple or birch.
+The current style of Contemporary began at the start of the 21st century and has continued to develop to today.
+Contemporary design can be spotted by clean lines, soft neutrals accented with soft colors, metallic accents, and natural wood furniture and flooring.

 Contemporary is often used interchangeably with the word “modern,” however in the design world, they do refer to two distinct styles.
 In an effort to make things more clear, designers will usually say “Mid-Century Modern” in reference to the actual Modern style (encompassing styles from the 1940’s through the 1970’s) while using “modern” to mean designs that are popular right now.